silvacms/documentation/source/cluster/relstorage.rst

 .. warning::

    If you wish to use ZEO *and* RelStorage, the ZEO server should be the only client connected the SQL server.
+But ZEO is useless in this case.

 Installation with buildout